-The Applicant will establish and complete the following monitoring plan as part of the proposed project.
+The permittee will establish and complete the following monitoring plan as part of the proposed project.
 Some of these action items were mentioned previously, but are included here for completeness.

-Beach Surveys - The Applicant will conduct topographic and bathymetric beach surveys before and after the project, and for 3 years post project.
-Surveys will be conducted at profiles not to exceed 200 ft in spacing in Reaches 2-3 and 500 ft in Reach 1 in the alongshore direction and will encompass the beach between a point landward of the stable dune and extend to depths of -12 ft NAVD, or a distance of 3,000 ft from the shoreline, whichever is closer.
+Beach Surveys - The applicant will conduct topographic and bathymetric beach surveys before and after the project, and for 3 years post project.
+Surveys will be conducted at profiles not to exceed 200 ft in spacing in the alongshore direction and will encompass the beach between a point landward of the stable dune and extend to depths of -12 ft NAVD, or a distance of 3,000 ft from the shoreline, whichever is closer.
 Post construction surveys will compare beach volumes and contour positions to before-and-after project conditions to document beach volume changes and identify any erosion hotspots.
 Annual reports will be submitted to USACE and SCDHEC-OCRM.

-Borrow Area Surveys - The Applicant will conduct pre-project, post-project, and out-year bathymetric surveys of the utilized dredge area.
+Borrow Area Surveys - The applicant will conduct pre-project, post-project, and out-year bathymetric surveys of the utilized dredge area.
 Surveys will encompass the boundaries of the dredge area and will include a minimum 400 ft buffer along the outside of each area.
 Surveys will be completed using track lines at a spacing not to exceed 100 ft.
 Out-year surveys will be completed in years 1, 3, and 5 following construction.
 Data will be used to determine infilling rates and topographical changes to the seafloor.
 Results will be included in annual monitoring reports in conjunction with the beach surveys.